 - EDGIP 531: Foundations of Educational Technology

-- EDGIP 533: Computers, Critical Thinking & Problem Solving in the Content Area
+- EDGIP 533: Computers, Critical Thinking and Problem Solving in the Content Area (offered as an online class)

 - EDGIP 535: Administration and management of Educational Technology